-APPENDIX 8: OPTIONAL BLOWER AND THERMODISC INSTALLATION
+APPENDIX 3.
+OPTIONAL BLOWER AND THERMODISC INSTALLATION

-A blower and a thermodisc, sold separately, can be installed on the stove.
-The installation of the blower is identical for a stove on legs or pedestal.
+A kit including a blower and a thermodisc, sold separately, can be installed on the stove.
 Thermodisc allows the blower to operate only when the stove is hot enough.
 See the instructions provided with the thermodisc for more details.